CheenoOng09/Textile-Defect-Detection-ResNet18/README.md

 - **`metrics.pth`**
   A small PyTorch checkpoint containing lists of `train_losses`, `val_losses`, `train_accuracies`, `val_accuracies` so you can re‑plot curves without re‑training.
 Optional but nice to keep under `models/` (LFS is OK but not strictly required if it’s small).

-### Should you upload the CSVs?
-**Yes**, include the CSVs (they’re small) so others can inspect the splits/labels and replicate indexing.
-Keep all the `*.h5` datasets **out** of the repo; link to their sources or a cloud download instead.
-Your code will still run if the user downloads the H5 files locally and sets `file_path` accordingly.

 ## ⬆️ Git LFS & .gitignore
 This repo is configured to:
 - track large binaries (`*.pth`) with **Git LFS**,